 Pythagorean Forest is great for visualizing several built trees at once.
-In the example below, we've plotted all 10 trees we've grown with Random Forest Regression.
-When changing the parameters in Random Forest Regression, visualization in Pythagorean Forest will change as well.
+In the example below, we've used housing data set and plotted all 10 trees we've grown with Random Forest.
+When changing the parameters in Random Forest, visualization in Pythagorean Forest will change as well.